 4. Pexels

-Best For: completely free stock photos and videos with no strings attached.
+Best For: Completely free stock photos and videos with no strings attached.

 Often confused with “Pixels,” Pexels is a top-tier free stock site that aggregates images from its community and other free sources.
 A standout feature is its inclusivity and the availability of vertical videos, which are perfect for TikTok or Instagram Reels.

 - Cost: Completely Free.
 Pexels does not have a subscription plan for its own content.
-It makes money by showing sponsored images from paid sites like iStock.

 - License: Licensed under Creative Commons Zero (CC0), meaning you can modify and use photos commercially without attribution.